-I just watched out the window as the city of Philadelphia shrunk beneath us.
-No matter how many flights I go on, there are still a few knots in my stomach which refuse to give up wondering Will this be the one?
+I watched out the window as the city of Philadelphia shrunk beneath us.
+No matter how many flights I take, there are still a few knots in my stomach which refuse to give up wondering Will this be the one?
 Will this finally be the flight that ends it all?

-Some of you may fly a lot, while others much less or never.
+Some of you may fly a lot, while others rarely or never.
 I used to love the romantic notion of flying.
 I used to write a dozen poems per flight, as the idea of flying thousands of miles in a mere few hours was (and is) truly magical.

 Nowadays, I plug into my podcasts and try to fall asleep before we touch down.

-I think all human beings see a lot whimsy in novelty.
+I think all human beings find a lot whimsy in novelty.

 The first kiss is so much more magical than the 1,528th.